 Combined Internal Medicine-Pediatric Infectious Diseases Fellowship

 Following a one month orientation and experiences in clinical laboratory microbiology, hospital epidemiology and antimicrobial stewardship at NIAID, the first fellowship year is spent primarily in adult clinical infectious diseases, with rotations mainly at the NIH Clinical Center as well as short experiences at area academic hospitals and at a private ID practice outpatient setting.
 Two months are spent on clinical services at Children’s National Hospital.
-The second year of training has more time spent on the clinical services at Children's National, supplemented by additional experiences in adult ID and also some research time.
-The third year is primarily research with a minority of clinical experiences, and the fourth year is exclusively research.
+The second year of training has more time spent on the clinical services at Children's National, supplemented by additional experiences in adult ID and some research time.
+The third year is primarily research, and the fourth year is exclusively research.

-Research opportunities are very broad and cover all of the resources available at NIAID and extend to other NIH opportunities as well as opportunities at Children's National and other area institutions if desired.
+Research opportunities are very broad and include all the resources available at NIAID and extend to other NIH opportunities as well as opportunities at Children's National and other area institutions.
 The research experience is tailored to the individual fellow’s interests and they receive significant mentoring to help them choose and complete research projects.

 How to Apply